 Is the 6G Service available in my area?

-Use the postcode checker on the this website or contact us by phone or email to check.
+Use the postcode checker above or contact us by phone or email to check.

 What is the order process?

 After you have finished placing your order with 6G, we will conduct a site survey to assess the best place to put the transceiver on your property.
 Then, our installation team will book an appointment that suits you, ready for them to get you up and running on our network.
 After that, you will enjoy super-fast Air Fibre.

 What happens on installation day?